Before getting into the necessary preparations just prior to the annual meeting, it is important to briefly cover some fundamentals.

 - Final Report of the Inspector of Election

-DRAW UP THE AGENDA
+PREPARE THE AGENDA

 Some companies will provide an agenda for the meeting so that shareholders know what to expect.
 Simple, short meetings do not require an agenda.